aimananees/London-Tour/README.md

 # London-Tour
-An aap that uses Google Maps SDK and displays top tourist attractions in London.
+An app that uses Google Maps SDK and displays top tourist attractions in London.